netdata/netdata/README.md

 <details><summary>Click to see detailed answer ...</summary>
 &nbsp;<br/>&nbsp;<br/>

-Most commercial monitoring providers face a significant challenge: they centralize all metrics to their infrastructure and this is, inevitably, expensive.
+Most commercial monitoring providers face a significant challenge: they centralize all metrics to their infrastructure, and this is, inevitably, expensive.
 It leads them to one or more of the following:

 1. be unrealistically expensive
 2. limit the number of metrics they collect
 3. limit the resolution of the metrics they collect

 As a result, they try to find a balance: collect the least possible data, but collect enough to have something useful out of it.